Rolling blackout: Scheduling

 When blackouts are scheduled in advance, they are easier to work around.

 The speed at which blackouts roll may be adjusted so that no blackout lasts longer than a certain limit.
 For instance, in Italy, the PESSE (Piano di Emergenza per la Sicurezza del Sistema Electrico, Emergency plan for national grid safety) does not permit a controlled blackout longer than 90 minutes.
 In Canada, blackouts have been rolled so that no area had to spend more than one hour without power.

 Causes

 In some countries, generating capacity is chronically below demand.
 Assorted factors may prevent adequate investment in generation.
 Alternately, generating capacity may temporarily decrease below demand due to power station outages or loss of renewable capacity due to the wind dropping or the sun shining less.
 Natural disasters can also abruptly reduce supply by damaging power plants.
 A lack of fuel makes some types of power plant useless.
 Industrial accidents and poor maintenance can also take generation capacity offline.
 Conflict can disrupt fuel supply, as well as damage or destroy generating and delivery infrastructure.

 In electricity grids where power generators are paid a flexible market rate, power suppliers sometimes deliberately keep the generating capacity too low, or fake accidents that take capacity offline, to jack up prices.

 Demand spikes can also cause blackouts.
 Unusually hot or cold weather can cause demand spikes.
+Independent system operators may introduce rolling blackouts in anticipation of demand spikes, based on often arbitrary minimum thresholds of electricity reserves.

+In the case of South Africa, failing and aged infrastructure, lack of maintenance and alleged corruption in the country's African National Congress-led government in the running of their primary electricity provider, Eskom, is the direct cause of rolling blackouts.